State and Local Policy Database

 Freight System EfficiencyList All

-Indianapolis does not have a sustainable freight transportation plan in place, nor does it have any policies that address freight efficiency.
+The City of Indianapolis does not have a sustainable freight plan or freight mobility plan in place, nor is it pursuing any freight efficiency strategies.

 AES Indiana, formerly known as Indianapolis Power and Light, an investor-owned utility (IOU), is the primary electric utility for the City of Indianapolis.
 Citizens Energy, an IOU, is Indianapolis’s primary natural gas utility.
 The City of Indianapolis is an active promoter of energy efficiency programs.
 The State of Indiana requires spending and savings targets for its utilities through an EERS and efficiency inclusion in utility Integrated Resource Plans (IRP)s.
 To learn more about the state requirements for electric and gas efficiency, please visit the Indiana page of the State Database.
 On the state level, Indianapolis strongly advocates for additional spending requirements for energy efficiency projects for all of its utilities.